Narcissists usually love-bomb by giving someone excessive attention and affection in order to win their trust, and manipulate them.

 A typical narcissist feels comfortable when he is being a little arrogant, self-absorbed, and aloof.
 A certain amount of effort is required for them to step out of that comfort zone, drop their ego, and show someone love and affection.
-Narcissists usually love bomb for a short period of time expecting to get something in return.
-If a narcissist thought that you are mad at him and wanted to get something important from you, he may start love bombing you in order to calm you down first.
+Narcissists usually love-bomb for a short period of time expecting to get something in return.
+If a narcissist thinks that you are mad at him and wants to get something important from you, he may start love bombing you in order to calm you down first.

 Another reason why the love bomb phase is short lived even in case they do manage to win over their target, is because narcissists usually have high and unrealistic expectations because of their big ego.
 This makes it harder to satisfy them.
 When they compare the energy that they have invested in love bombs and the amount of satisfaction they are getting, they sometimes feel disappointed.
 When this happens, the love bombing behaviour is not only shut off, but it can be replaced with abuse.